 National and Specialty Roles

-I was the Academic Strategy Officer of the Royal College of Anaesthetists (2005-7), publishing the National Strategy for Academic Anaesthesia – a policy document commissioned to help prepare the specialty nationally for changes in academic medical training.
-Formerly I have been a member of the Court of Examiners of the Royal College of Surgeons of England (until 2010), examining the MRCS exams.
-During 2015-16 I served as external Examiner to the University of Kent.
-I'm an Editor of Anaesthesia.
+As Academic Strategy Officer of the Royal College of Anaesthetists (2005-7), I published the National Strategy for Academic Anaesthesia – a policy document commissioned to help prepare the specialty nationally for changes in academic medical training.
+In 2019 I completed 12 years as Editor of Anaesthesia.
 In 2014 I published the international report (NAP5, UK and Ireland) on ‘Accidental Awareness during General Anaesthesia’, culmination of a 4-year Royal College project making over 60 recommendations for clinical practice.
-In 2016, I was appointed by NHS England to be a Clinical Associate, to advise on its New Care Models programme, a £50 million initiative designed to adopt new and efficient ways of working through selected ‘Vanguard’ sites.
+In 2016-18, I served as Clinical Associate to NHS England, to advise on its £50M New Care Models Program, designed to adopt new and efficient ways of working.

 As a Fellow of St John’s College, I teach Systems Physiology and Pharmacology.
 My research interests include: respiratory physiology, anaesthesia and critical care, health economics and operating room management and mechanisms of anaesthetic drug action.